 HOW AND WHEN TO APPLY

 The next round of applications will be held from April 3rd to April 16th, 2018.
-Applicants will be informed to all applicants by 15 June 2018 via e-mail, and applicants offered the study place must accept it by 29 June 2018.
+Decisions will be informed to all applicants by 15 June 2018 via e-mail, and applicants offered the study place must accept it by 29 June 2018.

 NB: The applicant must, in good time before submitting the application, contact the relevant major subject for his or her theme for research and discuss the preliminary research proposal, the study plan and arrangements for supervision: In addition to the application statements from the applicant’s prospective supervisors are required.
 Applicant should ask his/her prospective supervisor(s) to submit their statement(s) by the application deadline using this form:

 Supervisor’s statement: an electronic form

 Applications are submitted using an electronic application form, which will be open during the application period.
 All applicants must submit the following documents as part of their application (point 1 is integrated in the electronic application form; points 2-7 are submitted as scanned attachments).